-SPDR offers a wide range of UCITS compliant Sector ETFs covering World, Europe and US exposure.
-With over $160 Billion AUM, SPDR is a global leader in sector investing.
+SPDR offers a wide range of UCITS-compliance sector ETFs covering World, US and Europe exposures.
+With more than $260 billion in sector ETF AUM, SPDR is a global leader in sector investing.

 To activate our quarterly picks, visit the relevant fund pages.